Skip to content

 4. Client-side use of the redirect_uri template

-The client must pass the registered template URI in the redirect_uri of its authorisation requests.
+The client must pass the registered template URI as the redirect_uri value in its authorisation requests.

 Example request using the code flow: